yeozhenhao/Java-Matching-algorithm/README.md

 ```
 #### <ins>Advanced - combining Graph Theory and Depth-First Search for a fast matchmaking algorithm</ins>
 ##### <ins>1.
 Graphing.java: Creating the Graph Theory part of the algorithm</ins>
 We need to create an algorithm that generates a *Hamiltonian path* through a directed graph.
 A [*Hamiltonian path*](https://en.wikipedia.org/wiki/Hamiltonian_path) is a path in an undirected or directed graph that visits each vertex exactly once.
-With a *Hamiltonian path*, the two adjacent points of a vertex in the path will be the 2 matches that a player can chat with anonymously, perfectly fitting the needs of Delicacies Matchmaking.
+With a *Hamiltonian path* (example in red below), the two adjacent points of a vertex in the path will be the 2 matches that a player can chat with anonymously, perfectly fitting the needs of Delicacies Matchmaking.

 ![Red: Hamiltonian path](https://upload.wikimedia.org/wikipedia/commons/b/be/Hamiltonian.png)